kitespark/django-mcp-3/README.md

 ### ASGI setup

-First, configure your Django ASGI application entrypoint `asgi.py` to mount the MCP server using `mount_mcp_server`:
+First, configure your Django ASGI application entrypoint `asgi.py`.
+Use `mount_mcp_server` to mount the MCP server using Django-style URL path parameters.
+These URL path parameters will be available in the MCP [Context](https://github.com/modelcontextprotocol/python-sdk/blob/58b989c0a3516597576cd3025a45d194578135bd/README.md#context) object to any `@mcp.tool` decorated functions.

 ```python
 # asgi.py